rspamd/rspamd/doc/markdown/configuration/index.md

 }
 ~~~

-In this file, we open lua script placed in `$CONFDIR/lua/rspamd.lua` and load
-lua rules from it.
-Then we include global [options](options.md) section followed
-by [logging](logging.md) logging configuration.
-[Metrics](metrics.md) section defines
-metric settings, including rules weights and rspamd actions.
-[Workers](../workers/index.md)
-section specifies rspamd workers settings.
-[Composites](composites.md) is an utility
-section that describes composite symbols.
-Statistical filters are defined in
-[statistic](statistic.md) section.
-Rspamd stores modules configuration (for both lua
-and internal modules) in [modules](../modules/index.md) section while modules itself are
-loaded from the following portion of configuration:
+In this file, we read a lua script placed in `$CONFDIR/lua/rspamd.lua` and load lua rules from it.
+Then we include a global [options](options.md) section followed by [logging](logging.md) logging configuration.
+The [metrics](metrics.md) section defines metric settings, including rule weights and rspamd actions.
+The [workers](../workers/index.md) section specifies rspamd workers settings.
+[Composites](composites.md) is a utility section that describes composite symbols.
+Statistical filters are defined in the [statistic](statistic.md) section. rspamd stores module configurations (for both lua and internal modules) in the [modules](../modules/index.md) section while modules themselves are loaded from the following portion of the configuration:

 ~~~ucl
 modules {